-To receive full warranty coverage, you will need to show evidence of the date you purchased your stove.
+To receive full warranty coverage, you will need to show evidence of the date you purchased your unit.
 Keep your sales invoice.
-We also recommend that you register your warranty online at:
+We also recommend that you register your warranty online at

-Registering your warranty online will help us to quickly track the information we need about your stove.
+Registering your warranty online will help us track rapidly the information we need on your unit.